Updates for the Week

 (scroll down through the bulletin for

-indoor recreation buildings closing, and where you can get Guest IDs;
+at the Fit Clubs at six recreation complexes and where you can get

 current District Weekly Bulletin